 6:30PM hors d’oeuvres and cocktails | 7:00PM lecture and Q&A | 8:30PM End

 In 1918, the German priest Romano Guardini lamented that “the lack of fruitful and lofty culture causes spiritual life to grow numbed and narrow.”
 The remedy was that “prayer must be simple, wholesome, and powerful,” while also being “rich in ideas and powerful images, and speak a developed but restrained language.”
 Guardini concluded that this “is precisely the way in which the prayer of the liturgy has been formed.”

 The events of recent months have made us acutely aware of what we lose when the Church’s rites, ceremonies, and corporate worship (the liturgy) are taken from us.
 Guardini wrote The Spirit of the Liturgy as the First World War ravaged Europe in order to remind his readers how the Church’s worship meets the deep, complex and paradoxical yearnings of man, centers a people in the Lord, and gives them new language and insight into the central mysteries of the faith.
 He called the liturgy “nothing else but truth expressed in terms of prayer.”
 Perhaps we could use a similar reminder now.

 Returning in February 2021, the Lumen Christi Institute will host a monthly series on Catholic culture at the Ruth Lake Country Club in Hinsdale.
 The theme for this inaugural year of 2020-2021 is “The Liturgy.”
-Topics will include: The Spirit of the Liturgy; post-Vatican II reforms and Benedict XVI’s reform of the reform; sacred architecture; sacred music; the Liturgy of the Hours.
+Spring topics include: the theology of sacred vestments, liturgical music, and the Liturgy of the Hours.
 Heavy hors d'oeuvres and drinks will be served before a lecture and Q&A.